Akihira77/Diagnosa_backend/README.md

 to run the program locally with `nodemon`

-import `GIGIH Capstone.postman_collection.json` to your Postman, Insomnia, etc, to see the and how to work with all endpoints
+Import `GIGIH Capstone.postman_collection.json` to your Postman, Insomnia, etc, to see the and how to work with all endpoints

 # Endpoints

 ## Auth

 ### **POST api/v1/auth/register**

+Registering user account

 -   **URL Params**
      None